Helping thousands of people to quit smoking

 Break Cards provided displacement ideas to distract smokers and a countdown wall-chart allowed Stoptober participants to track their progress with fellow quitters, chunking the behaviour down even further to one day at a time.

-In 2016 it also won a super-rare Gold IPA Effectiveness Award.
+It has also won a super-rare Gold IPA Effectiveness Award.